The entries of the Sinkhorn limit of an $m \times n$ matrix: Rectangular matrices and combinatorial structure

 To interpolate values of $c_S(m, n)$, we use the method described in Section~\ref{Square matrices}.
-Overall, we used $1.5$~years of CPU time to iteratively scale matrices of various sizes and recognize $102000$ algebraic numbers.
+Overall, we spent $1.5$~years of CPU time iteratively scaling matrices of various dimensions and recognizing $102000$ algebraic numbers.
 An additional month of CPU time was spent setting up and solving systems of linear equations in the coefficients $c_S(m, n)$, which resulted in the identification of $63000$ rational coefficients (and an additional $56000$ coefficients parameterized by free variables).

 Rather than fixing $m$ and $n$ and varying $S$ as in previous sections, we change our perspective now by fixing $S$ and working to identify $c_S(m, n)$ as a function of $m$ and $n$.
 Accordingly, we define $c_S(m, n)$ to be $0$ if $S \nsubseteq D(m, n)$ (that is, $S$ contains row or column indices that are larger than an $m \times n$ matrix supports).
 We begin with subsets $S$ where $\size{S} = 1$.